 John A. Mason House

-The historic John A. Mason House in Chapel Hill (Chatham County) is a property where the Tenant/Caretaker lives in the property and is responsible for regular maintenance at the property and part of the road leading to the house, in exchange for a substantially lower than market rate monthly rent.
+The historic John A. Mason House in Chapel Hill (Chatham County) is a property where a Tenant/Caretaker lives in the property and is responsible for regular property maintenance and part of the road leading to the house, in exchange for a substantially lower than market rate monthly rent.
 Certain expenses and labor may be reimbursed with submission of appropriate documentation being provided to Preservation North Carolina.
+The Tenant/Caretaker role is currently filled at this time.

 The approximately 2,700 square feet 3 bedroom, 2 bathroom house is located on a 8.628-acre parcel and is owned by the US Army Corps of Engineers and leased to the State of NC Property Office via the Department of Cultural Resources.
 The NC Wildlife Commission has oversight of the surrounding lands including eagle research.
 The property is located on a peninsula of Jordan Lake south of Chapel Hill and Durham.
 It is surrounded by horse trails and game lands, where hunting is allowed outside a perimeter from the house.
 It’s a lovely, heavily-wooded area and only accessible through locked gates down a long gravel drive.